-2. Yakuza and other gangs
+4. Yakuza and other gangs

 Most people may know them as some gang from years ago and is now non-existent in Japanese society.
 Most people include me and a lot of friends who are equally interested in the Japanese culture.

 But, according to a Japanese friend, their activities do not affect the everyday lives of the ordinary people.
 So there is no need to fear them really.

-1. Homeless people
+5. Homeless people